Labor Notes

-Labor Notes is a trade magazine supporting collective bargaining in the United States.
-It is part of the Labor Education and Research Project, an American non-profit organization and network for rank-and-file union members and grassroots labor activists.
+Labor Notes is a monthly magazine that supports union organizing and collective bargaining in the United States.
+It is published by the Labor Education and Research Project, an American non-profit organization and network for rank-and-file union members and grassroots labor activists.

-The magazine reports news and analysis about labor activity and problems facing the labor movement.
-In its pages, it advocates for a revitalization of the labor movement through Social Movement Unionism and union democracy.
-Labor Notes is based out of Detroit, Michigan, with an East Coast office located in Brooklyn, New York.
-Labor Notes is the product of a strategy by labor activists seeking to make grassroots connections across unions and industries.
-Labor Notes works to bridge the gap between isolated rank-and-file caucuses and reform groups (the most notable being Teamsters for a Democratic Union) in major unions such as the Teamsters, the Steelworkers, the United Auto Workers, the Communications Workers of America, the American Federation of Teachers, and others.
+The magazine reports news and analysis about labor activity and issues facing the labor movement.
+It promotes a revitalization of the labor movement through social movement unionism and union democracy.
+Labor Notes is based in Detroit, Michigan, with an East Coast office in Brooklyn, New York.
+It grew from a strategy by labor activists who sought to build grassroots connections across unions and industries.
+It works to bridge the gap between isolated rank-and-file caucuses and reform groups.
+The most notable example is Teamsters for a Democratic Union.
+Its coverage includes major unions such as the Teamsters, the Steelworkers, the United Auto Workers, the Communications Workers of America, and the American Federation of Teachers.